waztedll/Installation/README.md

     systemctl status bluetooth

 ---
-## If controller doesn't connect to PC, run the following commands in bluetoothctl
+## If controller doesn't connect to PC

     [bluetoothctl#] scan on
     [bluetoothctl#] devices